PennController/penncontroller.github.io/reference/_elements/key.md

 has_toc: false
 thumbnail: key.png
 syntax: newKey("*ELEMENT_NAME*", "*VALID_KEY*")
-blurb: To be filled in.
+description: To be filled in.
 ---

-## Example
 ```javascript
 // To be filled in
 ```